kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 ## Launching kube-dns

-Kube-dns is an addon for Kubernetes which adds service discovery to the cluster.
+Kube-dns is an addon for Kubernetes which adds DNS-based service discovery to the cluster.
 For a detailed explanation see [DNS in Kubernetes][4].

 The kube-dns addon runs as a pod inside the cluster.
 The pod consists of three co-located containers:
 - a local etcd instance